 This is a question that must be answered individually by each Christian involved in the media.
 Just as in the church some are gifted to minister to the brothers and sisters in Christ, and others to evangelize to the lost as mentioned in 1 Corinthians 12, Romans 12, and Ephesians 4, in a similar way, each Christian in the field of radio is called to a different arena of service in the media.
-The church does not expect Christian dentists to only provide dental work for other Christians, so it seems mildly ridiculous for a Christian involved in media to be expected to serve in only a traditionally Christian capacity in an overtly Christian radio station.
+The church does not expect Christian dentists to only provide dental work for other Christians, so it seems mildly ridiculous for a Christian involved in media to be expected to serve in only a traditionally Christian capacity in an overtly online christian journal.

 That being said, there is absolutely a place in the world of radio for programming that is created specifically for a Christian audience.
 We are commanded in Ephesians 4:12 to build up the Body of Christ through encouragement and the equipping of the saints, radio has the capability to be an excellent resource for every believer from those who are new to the Body of Christ to those who have served faithfully for upwards of 50 years.
 There are many radio stations who do this very well, Moody Radio being one of them, and there is no reason to do anything but praise them and similar stations for the way that they have contributed to growth and maturity in the Body of Christ.
 However, there is room for change for these stations as well.
 Although they have been faithfully serving the Body of Christ for many years, there is a huge need in the evangelical Christian world in general, including the world of Christian radio, for more sincerity, honesty, and transparency in programming while avoiding the tendency to try to “fix” life with the usual pat answers from the Bible.